-It is clear that some shortcomings of the vector based BOS will remain in the image based method.
-Hence, there is always an underestimation of the displacement compared to the true displacement.
-The underestimation can be explained by considering a shift of the vector data along the direction of the corresponding road in the image.
+From Table 2, it is clear there is always an underestimation of the displacement, except for the first and fifth measurement, which is due to an occasionally higher noise level than predicted.
+The underestimation can be explained by considering a shift of the vector data along the direction of the road.
 In that case no mentionable displacement will be detected using buffer overlay statistics.
 Finally, only the shortest distance between road vector data and image data is considered using this technique.
-Both factors result in an underestimation of the actual shift.